MoncefElMoatamid/TBL-post-processing-tool/README.md

     - If you are extracting profiles at different position, you must count the maximum number of digits in the whole and decimal parts
     - Example :
         - if you have profiles at x = [1.2346, 23.4, 120]
-                the maximum number of the whole parts is 3 and 4 for the decimal parts
+                the maximum number of digits in the whole parts is 3 and 4 for the decimal parts
         - Then all lines must be called "x_" then 3+4=7 digits
         - We will have "x_0012346" "x_0234000" "x_1200000"
         - This is important so that Fluent orders the profiles